 Convert an OpenCV cv::Mat into an ImageBuf, copying the pixels (optionally converting to the pixel data type specified by convert, if not UNKNOWN, which means to preserve the original data type if possible).
-Return true if ok, false if it couldn't figure out how to make the conversion from Mat to ImageBuf.
-If OpenImageIO was compiled without OpenCV support, this function will return an empty image with error message set.
+Return true if ok, false if it was not able to make the conversion from Mat to ImageBuf.
+Any error messages can be retrieved by calling geterror() on the returned ImageBuf.
+If OpenImageIO was compiled without OpenCV support, this function will return false.